-Superstar is a well written, well thought out game which pretty much reflects the whole process of putting together a pop career, you can tackle everything yourself and die from the stress – you can die from stress in this game, you can also die from staying awake for three days solid practicing; sure, it could do with a better warning system, but if you're in the habit of making your aspiring star stay up for sixty-hour jamming sessions, you soon learn to remember to watch your exhaustion-meter – or you can put together a band and get a manager and put everyone's talents to best use and live with the consequences of relying on other people to work for you.
+Superstar is a well-thought-out game that sums up the whole process of putting together a pop career.
+You can tackle everything yourself and die from the stress – you can die from stress in this game, you can also die from staying awake for three days solid practicing; sure, it could do with a better warning system, but if you're in the habit of making your aspiring star stay up for sixty-hour jamming sessions, you soon learn to remember to watch your exhaustion-meter – or you can put together a band and get a manager and put everyone's talents to best use and live with the consequences of relying on other people.

-In this game, you'll be gigging in clubs, writing songs, touring, performing on albums and in videos and dealing with stress and depression in whatever way you can, the game gives you plenty of options, from drugs, to drink to communing with nature.
-All the methods have their advantages and disadvantages but there are currently some balancing issues there such as the fact that you can sit in a bar drinking vodka shots for as long as the money holds out and (A) not die, (B) not have your internal organs rupture from the gallons of vodka you drink and (C) not have it affect your driving.
+You'll be gigging in clubs, writing songs, touring, performing on albums and in videos and dealing with stress and depression in whatever way you can – the game gives you plenty of options, from drugs, to drinking, to communing with nature.
+All these methods have their advantages and disadvantages but there are currently some balancing issues there such as the fact that you can sit in a bar drinking vodka shots for as long as the money holds out and (a) not die, (b) not have your internal organs rupture from the gallons of vodka you've drunk and (c) not have it affect your driving.

-I say "had" because the PC games industry works in a very similar way to the "FANatic" level system in the game; knowing this, one e-mail and a couple of free hours on the designer's part, and I was kindly given a link to a freshly patched version of the game.
-If he can keep up that standard of response to bug reports, the game should be in a complete and finished state within a couple of days of dedicated playtime by enthusiastic wannabe-Superstars like myself.
+I say "had" because the PC games industry works in a very similar way to the "FANatic" level system in the game; knowing this, one e-mail and a bit of waiting later, and I was kindly given a link to a freshly patched version.
+If the author can keep up these standards of handling bug reports, the game should be in a complete and finished state within a couple of days of dedicated playtime by enthusiastic wannabe-Superstars like myself.